luciotato/golang-notes/OOP.md

     }

     =>
     Hello I'm Joe
     Hello I'm Richard
     - I'm a Rectangle named Richard

 ##a golang-Interface is an *class with no fields and only abstract methods*

 A ***golang-Interface*** is ***class with no fields and only abstract methods***.
-Given the above definition, you can use an interface to:
+Given this definition, you can use an interface to:

+- *implement* an interface, by declaring all the *interface abstract methods* in a *concrete class (a struct)*
 - *inherit(embed)* a golang-interface into another golang-interface
-- *implement* and interface, by declaring all the *interface abstract methods* in a *concrete class (a struct)*

 - Declare a var or parameter of type *interface*.